redhat-developer/intellij-dependency-analytics/README.md

 **Configurable parameters**

 - **Maven** :
-<br >Path of the `mvn` executable allows Exhort to locate and execute the `mvn` command to resolve dependencies for
+<br >Set the full path of the Maven executable, which allows Exhort to locate and execute the `mvn` command to resolve
+dependencies for
 Maven projects.
 Path of the `JAVA_HOME` directory is required by the `mvn` executable.
 If the paths are not provided, your IDE's `PATH` and `JAVA_HONE` environments will be used to locate the executables.

-- **Npm** :
+- **Node** :
-<br >Path of the `npm` executable allows Exhort to locate and execute the `npm` command to resolve dependencies for Node
+<br >Set the full path of the Node executable, which allows Exhort to locate and execute the `npm` command to resolve
+dependencies for Node
 projects.
 Path of the directory containing the `node` executable is required by the `npm` executable.
 If the paths are not provided, your IDE's `PATH` environment will be used to locate the executables.

 - **Golang** :
-<br >Path of the `go` executable allows Exhort to locate and execute the `go` command to resolve dependencies for Go
+<br >Set the full path of the Go executable, which allows Exhort to locate and execute the `go` command to resolve
+dependencies for Go
 projects.
 If the path is not provided, your IDE's `PATH` environment will be used to locate the executable.

 - **Python** :
-<br >Paths of the `python3` and `pip3` executables allow Exhort to locate and execute the `pip3` commands to resolve
+<br >Set the full paths of the Python and the package installer for Python executables, which allows Exhort to locate
-dependencies for Python projects.
+and execute the `pip3` commands to resolve dependencies for Python projects.
 Python 2 executables `python` and `pip` can be used instead, if the `Use python 2.x` option is selected.
 Python virtual environment can be applied, if the `Use python virtual environment` option is selected.
 If the paths are not provided, your IDE's `PATH` environment will be used to locate the executables.